Login

 Overview of Synchronous Motors

-Synchronous motors are AC motors that operate at a constant speed, which is synchronized with the frequency of the supply current.
-They require a constant magnetic field to keep the rotor in sync with the stator's magnetic field.
-This synchronization is achieved through an external power source or permanent magnets.
+Synchronous motors are AC motors that run at a consistent speed, synchronized to the frequency of the supply current.
+Achieving this synchronization necessitates a constant magnetic field, which can be achieved through an external power source or permanent magnets, ensuring the rotor remains aligned with the stator's magnetic field.

 Key Features: